 7. Don’t be afraid to get bluffed

-No one likes to be bluffed.
-When your opponent flips over a bluff after you’ve folded, it just adds salt to the wound.
+No one likes to be bluffed, but sometimes getting bluffed is actually one way on how to win at poker.
+When your opponent flips over a bluff after you’ve folded a winning hand, it just adds salt to the wound.
 But even the best players in the world fall victim to the bluff at times.
 That’s just part of the game.

 It’s better to fold the best hand occasionally than to continually give away money because your ego won’t let you fold, out of fear of seeing a bluff.
-Let your opponent take down the small pots, and you’ll get all the chips when he pays off your big hands.
+Let aggressive players take the small pots, and you’ll get all the chips when they pay off your better hands.
+That’s what good poker players do to win card games.

 8. Check your ego at the door